dfmorrison/cava-actup/README.md

 * cd to this directory

-* and run `run-cava-actup-server.sh‘
+* and run `./run-cava-actup-server.sh‘

 The two ACT-UP models that have been converted are named `recency-model` and `recency-frequency-model`.
 By default `run-cava-actup-server.sh` runs `recency-model`.
-To choose a different model pass its name as an argument to the script, for example, `run-cava-actup-server.sh recency-frequency‘.
+To choose a different model pass its name as an argument to the script, for example, `./run-cava-actup-server.sh recency-frequency‘.

 Note that there’s a minor testing and debugging kludge in this run script that checks on the user name;
 you don’t want to run this as a user named `dfm` or bad things may happen.